- Acceptable Targets: Rich snobs, bullies, Mary Sue, and of course, fandom cliches that pop up in the Young Justice fandom.

-- Chapter 24: Never Live It Down gets tiring after the event has passed and those involved have learned from it.
+- Chapter 24: Once Done, Never Forgotten gets tiring after the event has passed and those involved have learned from it.
 If you don't drop the issue, then YOU end up looking immature and in the wrong.

 - Chapter 25: Sometimes, you have to send a big message to get the point across to other people.
 Also, not taking the time to explain the situation to the ones you care about can be harmful, as Dick's narration makes it clear.
 Once Bruce puts his foot down and makes it clear to Dick that he is wanted and loved, things get better between them.

 - What an Idiot!: Dick confronts Bruce about his bullying problem in Chapter 15, frustrated that he isn't allowed to defend himself.
 Bruce decides to do something about it on his own terms.

 - You'd Expect: That he confront the bullies' parents and possibly get the school involved to prevent this from happening again, using his influence as the richest man in Gotham to ensure that Dick doesn't have to worry about being harassed anymore.

 - Instead: He goes out as Batman and threatens the bullies while in costume and uses Dick's name.
 Note, that he had previously told Dick that he couldn't defend himself at the risk of exposing his secret ID.